anelhaman/system-metrics-logger/README.md

 Whenever a metric exceeds its threshold, a notification will be sent to your LINE app with details about the exceeded metric.

 ## Logging
-All system metrics are logged into metrics.log in the root directory.
+All system metrics are logged into log file in the root directory.
 The log contains information like:

 * Timestamp of the log entry.
 * CPU usage.